scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 d[x] ~= :math:`\sum  a_i exp(k_i x)`

 The exponential rates, the k(i)’s, can be complex.
-The real part is exponential increase or decrease with x and the imaginary part is the oscillatory rate (the wavenumber).
+The real part is exponential increase or decrease of amplitude with x and the imaginary part is the oscillatory rate (the wavenumber).
 Simultaneously solving for the weights, the :math:`a_i`, and the complex exponents, the :math:`k_i`’s, is non-linear.
 Prony proposed an efficient, two step approximation.
 First estimate the complex exponents, then solve for the weights.

 The first stage, estimating the complex exponentials, can be done using convolutional filters.
-The next term in a complex exponential series (:math:`a_1, a_1*b_1, a_1*b_1^2, a_1*b_1^3`, ,...  ) can predicted from the last term by multiplication by b1.
-Convolving this sequence with the filter (1, -b1) will output (:math:`a_1`, 0, 0, …).
+The next term in a complex exponential series (:math:`a_1, a_1*b_1, a_1*b_1^2, a_1*b_1^3`, ,...  ) can predicted from the last term by multiplication by :math:`b_1`.
+Convolving this sequence with the filter (1, -:math:`b_1`) will output (:math:`a_1`, 0, 0, …).
 Applying the filter (1,-:math:`b_2`) to the series (:math:`a_2, a_2*b_2, a_2*b_2^2, a_2*b_2^3`, ,...  ) will output (:math:`a_2`, 0, 0, …).
 The sum of these sequence can be filtered with both of these filters to obtain (…, 0, 0, 0, …).
 Applying both filters is the same as applying the filter (:math:`1, -(b_1+b_2), b_1*b_2`).
 The algorithm to estimate N exponents is:

 1 Compute the n+1 point filter, with first coefficient 1, that when applied to the series minimizes the output energy.

 2 Consider the filter as a polynomial and compute the roots.

-3 The roots are the factors b1, b2, ...
+3 The roots are the factors :math:`b_1, b_2`, ...

 Once the complex wavenumbers are known, estimating the amplitude for each wavenumber is a straight forward linear least squares problem.

 Spitz's Quote
 -------------
 The long paragraph in Spitz [Atr01]_ is repeated in this section.
-It is a technical specification that exactly describes a function and a unit test is to verify the program.
+It is a technical specification that exactly describes a function and a unit test to verify the program.
 The next section will break the paragraph into pieces,  provide the code, and verify the results.
+The long quote is:

 .. figure:: modelandnoise.png

-  Spitz’ data model (left) consists of two events  at 200 ms on all traces.
+  Spitz’s data model (left) consists of two events at 200 ms on all traces.
 One event has amplitude gradient 1.05.
 The other does not change laterally.
 The noise model is constant amplitude at time 200 ms, with a changed wavelet.
-Figure reproduced from [Atr01]_.
+This figure is reproduced from [Atr01]_.  :label:`modelandnoise`

 "The model is made of a single linear event.
-The gather displayed in Figure 2b [this paper's Figure 3b] is laterally predictable in the [FX] domain, with a two-point spatial prediction-error filter (p.e.f.) a, of which the first term, :math:`a_0`, is 1.
+The gather displayed in Figure [:ref:`modelandnoise` b] .. is laterally predictable in the [FX] domain, with a two-point spatial prediction-error filter (p.e.f.) a, of which the first term, :math:`a_0`, is 1.
 The unknown coefficient is found by minimizing the power of the prediction-error :math:`a_0m_k+ a_1m_{k-1}`, from k = 2 to N. The result is the frequency invariant p.e.f. a = (1, -1).
 The input data set d consists of two linear events.
-The gather displayed in Figure 2a [this paper's Figure 3a] is also laterally predictable in the [FX] domain but with a spatial p.e.f. b made of three coefficients, of which the first, :math:`b_0`, is 1.
+The gather displayed in Figure [:ref:`modelandnoise` a] .. is also laterally predictable in the [FX] domain but with a spatial p.e.f. b made of three coefficients, of which the first, :math:`b_0`, is 1.
 The two unknown coefficients are easily derived at each frequency in the band, by minimizing the power of the spatial prediction-error :math:`b_0d_k+b_1d_{k-1}+ b_2d_{k-2}`, from k = 3 to N. The result is the frequency invariant p.e.f. b = (1, –2.05, 1.05).
 To find p.e.f. c that concerns only the signal event, I deconvolve the p.e.f. b, obtained from the input gather, with p.e.f. a, obtained from the model gather, and obtained c = (1, –1.05).
 The structure of a implies that the noise event does not change from one trace to the next in the bandwidth.
 Its pattern is therefore the N-dimensional vector (1, ...,1).
-The structure of c implies that the pattern of the signal event in Figure 2a displays, in the bandwidth only, an amplitude that increases by 1.05 from trace to trace.
+The structure of c implies that the pattern of the signal event in Figure [:ref:`modelandnoise` a] .. displays, in the bandwidth only, an amplitude that increases by 1.05 from trace to trace.
 The N-dimensional vector that characterizes this pattern is [1, 1.05 ,..., :math:`1.05^{(N–1)}`].
 At this stage the input gather d can be seen as a linear combination of the two patterns.
 The coefficients of this linear combination, the waveforms of the two events, can be easily found using the least squares method.
-The result of this decomposition (Figure 4) [this paper's Figure 7] is perfect, despite the strong interference between the signal and the noise event."
+The result of this decomposition (Figure [:ref:`separatedcomponents` ] ..) is perfect, despite the strong interference between the signal and the noise event."

 Algorithm and Code
 ------------------